-Earlier this year, we introduced our audience to Ardent Ghee.
+Due to popular demand for high-quality infusion mediums made with extra TLC, we introduced Ardent Ghee.
 It’s 100% grass-fed, Non-GMO, organic clarified butter.
 It’s made from unsalted sweet cream butter sustainably sourced in Lancaster, PA, and is shelf-stable without refrigeration because the water and milk solids have been removed.

 Ghee has been used for centuries in Ayurvedic practices.
 In India, they’ve combined cannabis or bhang with ghee to increase bioavailability for just as long.
 It has a higher smoke point than other oils and butters, and boasts a naturally nutty, sweet flavor.
 It doesn’t need to be used in cooking or baking – it actually can be eaten and enjoyed by the spoonful, with pretzel sticks, or in bulletproof coffee to help you stay full for longer.